Gtt1229/RocketLeagueAssistant/README.md

    d.
 Click `Generate Automation Base Template`.
 Your *Home Assistant Web Hook Global URL* field will be automatically populated with the appropiate URL for Home Assistant.

-   ***The token will be automatically erased from the plugin and config file for security reasons.
-It is suggested to also delete the token from Home Assistant after, so your token can not be used.***
+   ***The token will be automatically erased from the plugin and config file on game close for security reasons.
+It is suggested to also delete the token from Home Assistant after automation generation is complete and confirmed.***

    The plugin configuration is done.